erdogant/hnet/docs/source/Plots.rst

 Heatmap
 ''''''''''

-A heatmap can be of use when the results becomes too large to plot in a network.
+A heatmap can be of use when the network becomes a giant hairball.
+The effectiveness of a matrix diagram is heavily dependent on the order of rows and columns: if related nodes are placed closed to each other, it is easier to identify clusters and bridges.
+While path-following is harder in a matrix view than in a node-link diagram, matrices have other advantages.
+Matrix cells can also be encoded to show additional data; here color depicts clusters computed by a community-detection algorithm.

+Static heatmap
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Below is depicted a demonstration of plotting the results of ``hnet`` using a heatmap:
+Below is depicted a demonstration of plotting the results of ``hnet`` using a static heatmap:

 .. code-block:: python